 Hemp oil does not contain any THC since the seeds from which it is extracted are also THC free.
 There might be a trace amount of THC present, but this is from contamination from plant matter.
 Most of the seeds are 99.99% decontaminated by manufacturers before processing to avoid THC contamination.

 It is important to emphasise that some hemp oils can contain CBD depending on the brand and type you buy.
 Be diligent when buying your preferred oil and check the labelling to make sure you get the right product.

 Despite the often confused description, these two oils are worlds apart.
 On the one hand, hemp oil is extracted from the seeds of the hemp oil and used for typical applications like nutrition, beauty and the production of soaps.

-CBD oil is extracted from the leaves, stalk and flowers of a specially grown hemp plant that has a high CBD to THC ratio.
-It is primarily used for its medicinal benefits, which range from pain management to battling the symptoms of cancer.While the two products have very different benefits, they are also similar in other ways.
+CBD oil is extracted from the leaves, stalk and flowers of a specially grown hemp plant that has a high CBD to THC ratio..While the two products have very different benefits, they are also similar in other ways.
 They both contain very little THC and none of them can give you a high, thus they are both extracted from the same plant.